Third Anglo-Afghan War: 'Stonehenge Ridge'

+Kurram and Spin Baldek

-As part of the attack on the Khyber, secondary attacks had been planned on Quetta and Kurram, and in the north in Chitral state and in the south in Baluchistan and the Zhob Valley.
+As part of the attack on the Khyber, secondary attacks had been planned on Quetta and Kurram, in the north in Chitral state and in the south in Baluchistan and the Zhob Valley.
 On 23 May the British posts around the Kurram Valley had to be abandoned.
 The following day Handley Page bombers attacked Kabul; however, it did little to stem the tide, and the supply situation in Landi Kotal grew worse.

 On 27 May the British commander in Quetta decided to attack the Afghan fortress at Spin Baldak, capturing it (the last time the British Army used an escalade) and, in the process, seized the initiative in the south; however, the situation in the centre of the war zone, around Kurram, remained desperate for the British.
 The Afghan forces in this area were under the command of General Nadir Khan and he possessed a force of some 14 battalions.
 Against this, the British at Thal, under Brigadier General Alexander Eustace, possessed only four battalions.
 To make matters worse, the only troops protecting the upper Tochi Valley were the disaffected North Waziristan Militia.
 Concerned that they would rise up against him if left to their own devices, Eustace gave the order to abandon the militia outposts, but in doing so, precipitated the desertion of many of the militiamen.
 This disaffection spread and the South Waziristan Militia in Wana turned on their officers and any men who had remained loyal and attacked them.
 The survivors, under Major Russell, the commandant, were forced to fight their way out to a column of the North Zhob Militia which had been sent out to relieve them.